Upon issuance of a title, payment is required in the form of cash, check or credit/debit card. A convenience

 have your signature witnessed by a Notary Public who will complete the assignment by notarizing.
 After your signature is notarized, deliver

 the certificate of title to the purchaser who will be responsible for applying for a title.

 How much time do I have before I am required to transfer the title into my name?

-you must bring the certificate(s) of title, a photo ID ,complete a Surviving Spouse Affidavit
+to accomplish this, you must bring the certificate(s) of title, a photo ID ,complete a Surviving Spouse Affidavit and Application for

-transfers.
-In addition to the 2 vehicle transfers, you may also transfer title to 1 boat and 1
+allowable surviving spouse transfers.
+In addition to the vehicle transfers, you may also transfer title to 1 boat and 1 motor, providing

 Why do I have to provide my SSN when applying for a title?